Build AutonomySim on Windows#

 - Clone the AutonomySim git repository:

-directory, which can be copied into any Unreal project. .\scripts\build.cmd
+Unreal\Pluginsdirectory, which can be copied into any Unreal project. .\scripts\build.cmd.\scripts\build.ps1./scripts/build.sh

 Note